 A Digital Media Lab offers new resources to help our community create and learn while experimenting.
 You will find our Digital Media Labs at the Libbie Mill, Twin Hickory and Varina Libraries.
-Take a look at the links to the right to learn more about what you can do and how we can help you create something new.

 Digital Media Labs are available for self-serve use by intermediate and advanced users.
 Basic information about the Digital Media Lab resources can be provided by library staff.
 Classes may be offered on the use of the hardware and software in the Digital Media Lab.